4xeoz/tronnium/README.md

 ### Step 1 — Get the files

 You need two things:
-- This repository (zip or git clone)
+- This repository (zip )
-- The vector database image: `tronnium-vectors.tar` (shared separately via Google Drive)
+- The vector database image: `tronnium-vectors.tar` (found after unzipping the "main" file)

 Place `tronnium-vectors.tar` in the same folder as `docker-compose.yml`.